 If you’ve received a breach notification or believe your data may be compromised, here are proactive steps you can take to reduce your risk:

-2. Check Your Medical Records
+- Check Your Medical Records for unfamiliar services or providers.

-3. Monitor Your Financial Accounts
+- Monitor Your Financial Accounts with transaction alerts.

 Legal Recourse: What You Can Do